Arrested in Laguna Beach for Public Intoxication

 4 Things to Know: If you were Arrested in Laguna Beach for Public Intoxication

 There is an idea floating around that some cities are good “drinking towns” and some aren’t.
 When it comes to Laguna Beach, it may come down to a lot more factors than that.
-But as one of the most visited cities in Orange County, some clients are shocked when they are arrested in Laguna Beach for public intoxication (aka: “drunk in public”).
+But as one of the most visited cities in Orange County, some clients are shocked when they are arrested in Laguna Beach for public intoxication (aka: “drunk in public”or “disorderly conduct”).
 The biggest shock comes with a statement such as, “I wasn’t even that drunk!
 Why did I spend the night in jail?”
 And it’s important to know what level of intoxication someone was, but there’s more to it.
 With the multitude of factors involved behind this offense (local history, geographic dangers, public safety, officer protocol, etc.), many need to know a lot is designed behind this area of law.
 This article examines specific things that are unique to the city of Laguna Beach and the methods and reasons behind public intoxication arrests.
 To learn more about public intoxication in general however, feel free to read this article: Public Intoxication.

 1. The Laguna Beach Jail